 However, I wasn’t prepared for months and months of bad days.
 The world has been swept up in a never-ending negative news reel and sadly, it doesn’t look like it is going to end anytime soon.
 I’m not being negative here, I’m just being realistic.

 Naturally, like millions of others, I have felt unbearably worried about the current crisis.
 I’m worried about my grandparents, my mam who has a heap of medical issues, my friends, my sisters and everyone in between.
 It is an awfully scary time and my anxious mind is excelling during it.

 Anxiety thrives on fear, which makes the current pandemic and my disorder the worst duo.
 When Leo Varadkar addressed the nation in March, I instantly fell into a dark hole of fear, worry and distress.
 My mind let loose and every negative thought that had been tucked away was suddenly whizzing around, but I knew this couldn’t continue.
-As we enter our second month of this pandemic in Ireland, I realised that these feelings, this panic, the Covid-19 crisis is temporary.
-I tell myself this every single day, especially when I'm feeling more overwhelmed than usual.

 One thing that has helped is Matt Haig's book Reasons To Stay Alive.